Karine Ferri: Television career

-From August 2010 to June 2011, in addition to her new programs on Direct 8 including À chacun son histoire, she joined the radio NRJ to present along with Nikos Aliagas the morning program Le 6/9 every day of the week.
-In summer 2011, Direct 8 entrusted her with the presentation of the daily program Mag de l'été.
-From August 2011 to June 2012, she became a columnist for world television on the team of the program Morandini !, broadcast on the same channel.
+From August 2010 to June 2011, in addition to her new programmes on Direct 8, including À chacun son histoire, she joined the radio NRJ to present, along with Nikos Aliagas, the morning programme Le 6/9 every day of the week.
+In summer 2011, Direct 8 entrusted her with the presentation of the daily programme Mag de l'été.
+From August 2011 to June 2012, she became a columnist for world television on the team of the programme Morandini !, broadcast on the same channel.

-In 2012 she joined TF1 to co-host with Nikos Aliagas the second season of The Voice: la plus belle voix, where she replaced Virginie de Clausade.
-She also presents the programs Toute la musique qu'on aime and Tout pour la musique.
+In 2012, she joined TF1 to co-host with Nikos Aliagas the second season of The Voice: la plus belle voix, where she replaced Virginie de Clausade.
+She also presents the programmes Toute la musique qu'on aime and Tout pour la musique.
 She replaced Victoria Silvstedt at the presentation of Le Grand bêtisier de l'été and Le Grand Bêtisier.
-She also presents programs on TMC like Les Trente Histoires in duet with Pascal Bataille.
+She also presents programmes on TMC like Les Trente Histoires in duet with Pascal Bataille.

 In October 2016, she became a contestant at the seventh season of Danse avec les stars on TF1.
 She was eliminated at the semi-final.
-On 31 December 2016, she presented Le Grand Bêtisier du 31 on the same channel and just before the program Toute la musique qu'on aime presented by Nikos Aliagas who celebrated the new year.
+On 31 December 2016, she presented Le Grand Bêtisier du 31 on the same channel and just before the programme Toute la musique qu'on aime presented by Nikos Aliagas, who celebrated the new year.
 In November 2017, she was one of the ten presenters[ who take turns co-hosting with Sandrine Quétier, a primetime of the eighth season of Danse avec les stars.
 On 31 December 2017, she presented again Le Grand Bêtisier du 31.

 Personal life

-Since 2011, she is in a relationship with football player Yoann Gourcuff.
+Since 2011, she has been in a relationship with football player Yoann Gourcuff.
 She announced in Paris Match on 5 November 2015 that she was expecting her first child.
 She gave birth to a boy named Maël on 6 April 2016 at the Saint-Grégoire hospital near Rennes.
 In March 2018, Karine Ferri announced that she was expecting her second child.
 She gave birth to a girl named Claudia on 16 July 2018.
+Their third child, a daughter named Sasha was born on May 3, 2023.